victor-torres/as_list/README.md

 # as_list

-Verifies it giving object is a list or tuple; if not, returns a list with it as single element.
+Verifies if giving object is list or tuple; if not returns a list with it as single element.

 ## Why write